WestonVincze/necro-cursor/brainstorm.md

 ##### morph spells:
 - summon golem (10 skeletons merge into one mega skeleton)
+- spell that kills skeletons and spawns twice as many but for a limited time

 ## alternative spellcasting concepts
 - time based spells (no other costs)